MenkeTechnologies/zsh-learn/README.md

 - se (short for search)

+- editl (short for edit)

+Find and edit a learning by id.
+Opens in default text editor.

 Selects learning column from all records from the learning table

 - del (short for delete)

 Deletes last item from table

+- delid (short for delete by id)

+Deletes a specific id from the learning table

 - sef (short for search fzf)